Setting up a cybersecurity lab

 Configure and verify Kali Linux

-Launch attacks from Kali Linux and document the project
+Launch attacks from Kali Linux and publish the project

-Design the lab - choose a design pipeline
+Design the cybersecurity lab (choose a design pipeline)

 nftables (firewall) + Suricata (IDS/IPS) + web server (Apache) + database server (MySQL) + Wazuh (SIEM/XDR) + Kali Linux